Qatar, Airbus make up and sign $6 bln deal

 "I will wait and see what they come up with.
 Either they prove us wrong about what we feel about their airplane or we prove them wrong about what they feel about it."

-Canada's Bombardier (BBDb.TO), which is seeking to break into markets dominated by Airbus and Boeing, bagged a provisional deal to sell 10 CSeries aircraft to Turkey's Atlasjet Havacilik.
+Canada's Bombardier, which is seeking to break into markets dominated by Airbus and Boeing, bagged a provisional deal to sell 10 CSeries aircraft to Turkey's Atlasjet Havacilik.

 The aircraft industry has produced bullish forecasts for demand this week, despite the economic gloom and fears over how airlines will finance their fleets.